Fred Durst: Limp Bizkit reunion (2009–present)

 In 2009, the original lineup of Limp Bizkit reunited and began touring.
 Durst announced that they had begun to record a new album, Gold Cobra.
 The album was released on June 28, 2011, receiving mixed reviews.
 It peaked at number 16 on the Billboard 200.

 In 2012, Durst appeared on the Insane Clown Posse cover album Smothered, Covered & Chunked on a cover of AMG's "Bitch Betta Have My Money".
 In February 2012, Lil Wayne announced in a radio interview that Limp Bizkit had signed to his label, Cash Money Records, which Durst confirmed on his Twitter page.
 A few months later Durst was featured alongside Lil Wayne and Birdman on the Kevin Rudolf song "Champions", which peaked in the top 10 on iTunes.

 Originally, Durst was to direct and produce the film Pawn Shop Chronicles, starring Paul Walker; but Wayne Kramer was later chosen to direct the film.
-In 2014, Durst shot three commercials for the website Eharmony, In February 2018, Durst began filming The Fanatic, starring John Travolta.
+In 2014, Durst shot three commercials for the website eHarmony, In February 2018, Durst began filming The Fanatic, starring John Travolta.

 Personal life

+Relationships and children

+While serving in the Navy, Durst was stationed in Oakland, California, where he married his first wife Rachel Tergesen in 1990.
+They had a daughter.
+Durst and Tergesen divorced in 1993 following a domestic disturbance in which the couple engaged in a heated argument.
+Durst was later arrested and charged with disorderly conduct, receiving a fine of $5,000.

-Durst has a daughter named Adriana Durst.
-She was born on June 3, 1990, to Durst and his then-wife Rachel Tergesen.
-He also has a son named Dallas (born August 30, 2001) with ex-girlfriend, actress Jennifer Thayer.
+Durst has a son with his ex-girlfriend, actress Jennifer Thayer.